sakshi-172/Neural-Cleanse/README.md

 }
 ```

-> Maintained by Sakshi | Internship at DRDO SAG (June 2025 – Present)
+> Maintained by Sakshi | Internship at DRDO SAG (June 2025 – July 2025)